-- (5) "All Other Compensation" includes the aggregate incremental cost we incurred for certain personal benefits, including: - Reimbursement of financial, tax and estate planning fees. - Personal Use of Company Aircraft: Is the executive's use of our airplanes for personal travel.
-In 2018 each of the named executive officers had family members accompany him or her on our aircraft to certain business-related events and meetings.
+- (5) "All Other Compensation" includes the aggregate incremental cost we incurred for certain personal benefits, including: - Reimbursement of financial, tax and estate planning fees. - Amounts attributable to international assignments and mobility. - Personal Use of Company Aircraft: The amount reported in the following table is the executive's use of our airplanes for personal travel.
+In 2019 Messrs.
+Arnold, Fearon, Yadav and Brickhouse each had family members accompany him on our aircraft to certain business-related events and meetings.
 There is no incremental cost to the company for family members to accompany executives on business trips; however, we are disclosing this perquisite in accordance with SEC rules.
-We do not reimburse named executive officers for tax costs related to personal or family member use of our aircraft. - Life Insurance: We provide approximately 600 employees, including the named executive officers, with the opportunity to acquire individual whole-life insurance as described on page 37.
-The annual premium paid by us during 2018 for each of the named executive officers is shown in the chart below.
-Each participant is responsible for paying individual income taxes due with respect to our insurance program. - 401(k) Company Matching Contributions: The amount of our contributions to the named executive officers' accounts under the 401(k) Eaton Savings Plan (the "ESP") is reported below.
-The ESP permits an employee to contribute a portion of his or her salary to the ESP, subject to limits imposed under the Internal Revenue Code. - Mr. Eubanks receives an additional employer contribution under the ESP in lieu of a benefit under our defined benefit pension plans.
-The amount of the employer contribution is included in the table below. - Mr. Eubanks also received a patent award in the amount of \$200.
-Under the Eaton Patent and Trade Secret Award Program, each inventor involved in the conception of a patentable invention is eligible for an award for the filing of initial patent applications and the issuance of initial patents from an examination patent office. - The amounts of these items reported as "All Other Compensation" are:
+We do not reimburse named executive officers for tax costs related to personal or family member use of our aircraft. - Life Insurance: We provide approximately 325 employees, including the named executive officers who were hired prior to January 1, 2016 with the opportunity to acquire individual whole-life insurance as described on page 45.
+The annual premium paid by us during 2019 for each of the named executive officers is shown in the chart below.
+Each participant is responsible for paying individual income taxes due with respect to our insurance program. - Contributions to the Eaton Savings Plan: The amount of our contributions to the named executive officers' accounts under the 401(k) Eaton Savings Plan (the "ESP") is reported below.
+The ESP permits an employee to contribute a portion of his salary to the ESP, subject to limits imposed under the Internal Revenue Code.
+Mr. Monesmith receives an additional employer contribution under the ESP in lieu of a benefit under our defined benefit pension plans.
+The amount of the additional employer contribution is also included in the table below. - The amounts of these items reported as "All Other Compensation" are: